Ontario Public Drug Programs

 Test Strip Reimbursement Limits

 To help monitor the number of test strips your patient has received during a 365-day period, the ministry's Health Network System (HNS) will track and determine the reimbursement level based on each patient's diabetes treatment.
-For more information on the HNS and your role, please visit our question and answer page.

 The chart below shows the reimbursement limits for test strips for each 365-day period: